 Set Boundaries with Love

-My daughter’s attitude escalated to an unacceptable level a couple times during her lesson.
-A sulky demeanour, a refusal to listen, and a sharp tongue left the teacher with no choice.
+My daughter’s attitude escalated to an unacceptable level a couple times during her piano lesson.
+A sulky demeanor, a refusal to listen, and a sharp tongue left the teacher with no choice.
 She cancelled her lesson on the spot.
 The teacher set boundaries.

 Boundaries are important because they establish the rules of the relationship.
 Our golden family rule is to treat one another with respect.
-Insults exceed this boundary.
-They result in re-dos and/or healing the relationship through positive actions when I respond optimally.
+My daughter’s occasional insults exceed this boundary and result in consequences.
+The goal is to teach her acceptable behaviour.

-My daughter performed at her piano recital was last week.
+My daughter performed at her piano recital last week after four years of being taught in a love-filled environment.
 She beamed as she played a few songs which included her three-minute composition.
-Thank goodness piano is not like riding a bike because we grow from our struggles.
-Piano stretches my daughter’s capacity to focus and challenges her capabilities.
-She’s progressing and so I am thanks to the lessons in love.
+Her accomplishments amazed me.
+She’s progressing, and so I am, thanks to the lessons in love.